lime360/helloworld/README.md

-# helloworld
-a collection of hello world example scripts
+this is a collection of all hello world scripts that i copied/made/downloaded, if you want your hello world script to be added, email me on [emeraldlime@protonmail.com](emeraldlime@protonmail.com)